-Any dispute between Member States on the interpretation or application of this Decision shall, in an initial stage, be examined by the Council in accordance with the procedure set out in Title VI of the Treaty on European Union with a view to reaching a solution.
+Any dispute between Member States on the interpretation or application of this Decision must in an initial stage be examined by the Council in accordance with the procedure set out in Title VI of the Treaty on European Union with a view to reaching a solution.

 If no solution is found within six months, the matter may be referred to the Court of Justice of the European Communities by a party to the dispute.

-1. This Decision shall take effect on the twentieth day following its publication in the Official Journal of the European Union.
+1. This Decision shall take effect on the twentieth day following that of its publication in the Official Journal of the European Union.

-2. It shall apply from ...
+2. It shall apply from

-Done at
+Done at,

+For th ne Council

-For the Council The President
+The President